 Fjords and mountains in beautiful Norway

-Marvel at the beauty and majesty of spellbinding Norway on this enthralling seven-day holiday.
+Marvel at the beauty and majesty of spellbinding Norway on this enthralling holiday.
 Travel from the elegant city of Oslo to the breathtaking fjords and mountains of Norway's west coast.

 You begin your stay in Oslo with a guided walking tour to introduce you to the main sights.
-The new state Opera House is situated close to our hotel and is an impressive, award-winning example of modern architecture.
-During your panoramic tour you will also see Norway's magnificent 19th century Royal Palace before an afternoon at leisure.
+The new state Opera House is situated close to your hotel and is an impressive, award-winning example of modern architecture.
+You will also see Norway's magnificent 19th-century Royal Palace before an afternoon at leisure.

-A walk up Karl Johans Gate will reveal the Royal Palace and a multitude of shops and restaurants.
-At Akershus Castle and Fortress you will find the location of King Christian IV's old defences.
+A walk up Karl Johans Gate reveals the Royal Palace as well as a multitude of shops and restaurants.
+At Akershus Castle and Fortress, you'll find the location of King Christian IV's old defences.
 Otherwise, you could take a scenic cruise on Oslofjord.
-Cruises on the Oslofjord are available just a short walk from the hotel.
+Visiting the islands of Oslo's archipelago means you will be able to view the imposing Oscarborg Fortress.
+Now a museum, the mighty castle was an important bastion during World War II, and the museum offers a variety of exhibitions.
+Cruises on the Oslofjord are available to join just a short walk from the hotel.

-Travel on Northern Europe's highest railway today.
-Walk to the station and board the Bergen Railway for the breathtakingly scenic journey to Voss, the gateway to Norway's fjordlands.
-Beginning in southern Norway, the train starts its ascent into the rugged mountains, travelling alongside deep fjords and passing through numerous tunnels hewn out of the solid rock to the stations at Arna and Dale.
+Beginning in southern Norway, the train starts its ascent into the rugged mountains, travelling alongside deep fjords and passing through numerous tunnels hewn out of the solid rock, to the stations at Arna and Dale.
+After the Trollkona tunnel - the longest on the line at 5.5 miles - you reach Bergen, situated on the edge of Norway's fjord country.
+Here, you will stay at the Hotel Oleana.